hesoru/BetterReads/README.md

 #### Stretch Goals
 - _The user’s rich-text input is analyzed using natural language processing (NLP), to identify semantic similarities between keywords in the user’s input and book descriptions._ – **Completed**.
 Viewable in /nlpsearch page.
 - _Summarize book reviews.
 Possibly identify if the user’s overall sentiment on a specific book is positive or negative & possibly find common themes among reviews for a book (ie. clustering)._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We didn't have enough time to impliment this feature before deadline.
 - _Ability to scrape book data and add new books to the database._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We didn't have enough time to impliment this feature before deadline.
 - _Users can create a non-existent book in the app and add related information._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We didn't have enough time to impliment this feature before deadline.
 - _Allow users to post current reads on their profiles.
 Let users post or mark what they’re currently reading.
 Optionally timestamp or add commentary._ – **Dropped**.
-This feature requires substantial refactoring of both the database and UI.
-We recently discovered that implementing it would be more time-consuming than initially anticipated.
-Given that we have already achieved one of our stretch goals, we’ve decided to drop this additional stretch feature in order to better prepare for the final demo.
+This feature required substantial refactoring of both the database and UI.
+We recently discovered that implementing it would be more time-consuming than initially anticipated and too close to the deadline for such heavy restructuring.
+Given that we have already achieved one of our stretch goals, we’ve decided to drop this additional stretch feature to better prepare for the final demo.

 ### Non-trivial elements